 A sleeve gastrectomy can help you lose up to 100 pounds in the year after your surgery.
-At University Bariatrics in Thousand Oaks, Oxnard, and Woodland Hills, California, esteemed bariatric surgery specialist Amir Mehran, MD, provides exemplary care at University Bariatrics.
+At University Bariatrics in Thousand Oaks, and Northridge, California, esteemed bariatric surgery specialist Amir Mehran, MD, provides exemplary care at University Bariatrics.
 To learn how a sleeve gastrectomy can help you lose weight and improve your health, call the nearest office or click on the online scheduling feature.

 A sleeve gastrectomy, or laparoscopic vertical sleeve gastrectomy, is a procedure to remove around 80% of the stomach.
 This procedure creates a tubular stomach that’s comparable in size to a banana.